Enforcement of Foreign Judgments in the UAE

 Article 235(2)(b): the UAE Courts will determine whether the foreign judgment or order was issued by a court with jurisdiction in per the law of its home jurisdiction.

 Article 235(2)(c): the UAE Courts must examine the service of process to ensure that it has been carried out in the correct manner.
-Aspects such as the verification of the parties, whether they were duly summoned to attend and had legal representation at the proceedings, are especially emphasised.
+Aspects such as the verification of the parties, whether they were duly summoned to attend and had legal representation at the proceedings, are especially emphasized.
 To satisfy this requirement, the judgment creditor must submit an Arabic translation before the UAE courts.

 Article 235(2)(d): the foreign judgment or order should be a final non-appealable order or judgment.